mg-diego/mkv-subtitle-management-tool/README.md

 - **--target_language (str):** The target language code for translation.

-### Dependencies
-- enum
-- subprocess
-- sys
-- asstosrt
-- json
-- os
-- argparse
-- pathlib
-- deep_translator

 By following this README, you should be able to use the provided script effectively for managing subtitles in your MKV files.

 If you encounter any issues or have questions, feel free to open an issue.